 Transferring the funds to an online high-yield savings account will keep you from spending it and earn you a few bucks too.

 As you get closer to retirement, your expenses may change.
 At first, they may even be higher than what you pay now, but with careful planning, you can budget your way through retirement too.

 I like to think of retirement in a few phases:

-- Early retirement – When you stop working, life changes drastically.
-You may want to explore everything life offers you at this point – traveling, participating in hobbies, or just enjoying life nearby.
-Your expenses may creep up in this phase, which is why getting out of as much debt as possible before then is important.
+Your expenses may creep up in this phase, which is why getting out of debt as much as possible before then is important.

 Final thoughts on the 3 types of expenses

 Creating a budget that not only works for you but also puts your money to its best use is important.
-Knowing the answer to what are the 3 types of expenses I need to account for is the first step to creating a successful budget.
+Knowing the 3 types of expenses you need to account for is one of the first steps to creating a successful budget with your personal finances.

 Other posts you might like:

 - How To Stretch Your Food Budget in 50 Easy Ways